JetBrains/kotlin-multiplatform-dev-docs/topics/tools/klibs-io.md

 [//]: # (title: klibs.io, the Kotlin Multiplatform library catalog)

-[klibs.io](https://klibs.io) solves the problem of finding Kotlin Multiplatform libraries among those published on GitHub and Maven Central.
+[klibs.io](https://klibs.io) solves the problem of finding Kotlin Multiplatform libraries published on GitHub and Maven Central.
-The packages are indexed, tagged, and categorized by supported platforms, so you can quickly filter the search results and land on the right library for your use case.
+The libraries are indexed, tagged, and categorized by supported platforms, so you can quickly filter the search results and choose the right library for your use case.

 Each library page renders the project's README and enriches it with additional information, like the number of dependents, project activity, and licenses.

-<a as="button" href="https://klibs.io" mode="classic" icon="arrow-right" icon-position="right">Browse multiplatfrom libraries</a>
+<a as="button" href="https://klibs.io" mode="classic" icon="arrow-right" icon-position="right">Browse multiplatform libraries</a>

 ## klibs.io in your AI workflow